CsillaFarkas/ParetoPick-R/README.md

 # Assumptions
 * General
   * do the current default settings produce reasonable cluster outputs across all catchments?
-  * dynamic priority allocaiton according to measure_location$nswrm - see page 35 in deliverable 5.1 (esp. pond vs wetland)
+  * dynamic priority allocation according to measure_location$nswrm - see page 35 in deliverable 5.1 (esp. pond vs wetland)
   * users should not produce optimisation outputs with values below 0, add a check and change pareto_fitness to all above 0, would mean overhaul of range_controlled()
   * remove minus sign from sliders, where needed add imagery to explain good and bad